 When proven to be effective, homeopathic medicines for dogs perform two things:

 - Strengthens the body’s defenses against the disease.

-I wouldn't knock homeopathy completely, and I would like for more research into this field before the “skeptic community” completely tear it apart for the lack of credible studies.
+I wouldn't knock homeopathy completely, and I would like more research into this field before the “skeptic community” completely tears it apart for the lack of credible studies.